 Penalty: a fine of $5 000.

-129. Exemptions from NLIS identification
+129. Exemptions from NLIS identification of sheep and goats

 (1) Regulation 128 does not apply —

-(a) to a sheep or a goat being moved with its mother from the property on which it is kept to another property with the same relevant PIC; or
+(a) to an unweaned sheep or unweaned goat being moved with its mother from the property on which it is kept to another property with the same relevant PIC; or

 (b) to a goat being moved from a property outside the south-west of the State to a contiguous property; or